 If you are a smoker then you are immediately at a disadvantage when it comes to bad breath.
 It’s not just the smell of tobacco that can make your breath less pleasant; smoking cigarettes can also have a negative impact on your oral hygiene routine.

-As an example, smoking has been shown to increase the chances of gum diseases; something which can then have a knock-on effect on how your breath smells.
+For example, smoking has been shown to increase the chances of gum diseases; something which can then have a knock-on effect on how your breath smells.

 Food & Drink

 An assortment of foods and drinks contain chemicals which can taint the breath.
 Possibly the best-known are the onion-family – including garlic.
 Heavily-spiced foods like many curries can have a similar effect.
-These foods can taint your breath for some hours after consumption, which is why they are best avoided on first dates!
+These foods can taint your breath for a few hours after consumption, which is why they are best avoided on first dates!

 Additionally though some beverages can also have a similar effect.
 Coffee and alcohol have both been shown to have a negative effect on the breath in some people.
 Furthermore, sugary drinks like canned sodas, with all the glucose they contain, can also be very effective for damaging tooth enamel and encouraging tooth decay.